rbuchberger/jekyll_icon_list/README.md

 Each key is an item shortname, and everything is optional. `icon:` is the filename of the icon you would like to use, which will be prepended by your default_path if you set one (more on that later).

-If you set a `url:`, it'll wrap the li's contents in an anchor tag.
+If you set a `url:`, it'll wrap the `<li>` contents in an anchor tag.

 ## Configuration

 * All of icon_list's configuration is under the `icon_list:` key in \_config.yml
 * `default_path:` - Where to find your icons
 * `defaults:` - Optional HTML attributes to include with your markup.
-If a corresponding --(element) argument is passed to the tag, the defaults will be ignored.
+They will be ignored if a corresponding --(element) argument is passed in the tag.

 Here's an example configuration: